Upcoming Election Dates & Registration Deadlines

 ID Needed for Voting?

-If you do not have any of the above forms of ID but are a registered voter you can still vote a provisional ballot.
-See "provisional ballot" below for more information.
+If you do not have any acceptable forms of ID, you may vote a provisional ballot.
+You can learn more about provisional voting here.

 Overseas and Military Voters